mat3rial/silver-guide-argent/en/_posts/2020-05-27-2-1-2-evaluation-of-contributions-received-in-the-form-of-services.md

 ## Media placement, transportation, or other service providers:

 If the donor is a merchant, ask for an invoice indicating the retail price and the amount of the donation (or discount).
-(See Tab Models: invoice_donation_1, invoice_donation_2)

 [See Tab _Templates_: Invoice for donation 1, Invoice for donation 2]({{ site.baseurl }}/en/toolkit/templates/){: .toolkit}

 ## Volunteer labour: